 As a result of the continued development of our hormone therapy drug candidates, we anticipate that we will continue to have operating losses for the near future until our hormone therapy drug candidates are approved by the FDA and brought to market, although there is no assurance that we will attain such approvals or that any marketing of our hormone therapy drug candidates, if approved, will be successful.

-Total other income (expense)
+Total other income

-Total other non-operating income of approximately \$28,000, remained unchanged for the three months ended June 30, 2015 compared with the comparable period in 2014.
+Other income increased by approximately \$15,000, or 94%, to approximately \$31,000 for the three months ended September 30, 2015 compared with \$16,000 for the comparable period in 2014.

 Net Loss